 The wider the gamut, the greater the ability to reproduce fine tones, hit specific spot colours or outlying bright colours.
 Some printers may use Orange, Blue, Green, Red etc to improve the strength of certain shades.

-Digital textile printing digitally reproduces any design or image you want to create.
+This type of fabric printing digitally reproduces any design or image you want to create.
 It lets you use as many colours and tones as you wish, at any scale.
 Software called a ‘RIP’ converts the digital images to colours for each ink channel.

 The results are superb high-quality designs that don’t take long to print.